 So evidently, goodness doesn’t bring immediate rewards, or even just trying to be better.
 Years ago, I read this thought in an LDS singles newsletter, paraphrased from memory:

+The reason we don’t have immediate rewards or punishments is that the Lord wants us to choose the right way because of our love and commitment to Him.
 If He were to provide immediate blessings or negative consequences, many people would live “righteously” just for the reward and not really become better people.
 When good deeds don’t bring a visible result, it’s a much truer test of our intentions.

 Along that line is the old saying: Virtue is its own reward.
 And what is that reward?
 Since I discovered God and His restored church as an adult, I could clearly see the difference that changing my intentions, then words and actions, brought: greater self-respect, and quickly too.
 It also brought improved relationships, greater achievement on the job, and a happier home life with my very deserving children.